fshowalter/franksmovielog.com-v1/content/reviews/0052-zoolander-2001.md

 venue_notes:
 ---

-Ten minutes into this rewatch, I remembered the “freak gasoline fight accident” scene and roared out laughing.
+Ten minutes into this rewatch, I remembered the upcoming “freak gasoline fight accident” scene and roared out laughing.